postmanlabs/labs-docs/src/pages/docs/postman-pro/integrations/github.md

 #### Configuration

 Enter your personal access token in the text field, select **I consent to Postman collecting and storing my GitHub Access Token**, then click **Proceed**.
-On the next page, select the API you want to sync with GitHub and the GitHub repository where you want the schema to be saved from the dropdowns, then click **Add Integration and Continue**.
+On the next page, select the API you want to sync with GitHub, and the GitHub repository where the schema should sync from the dropdowns, then click **Add Integration and Continue**.

 > The list of your GitHub repositories may take some time to load.

-Follow the instructions on the next page to setup your webhook, you can read more about it [on the GitHub documentation](https://developer.github.com/webhooks/creating/#setting-up-a-webhook).
-Once your webhook is set up, click **Add API Version**, and select:
+On the next page you need to setup your webhook.
+To do so, go to the settings page of your GitHub repository, click **Webhooks**, then **Add webhook**.
+Copy over the `Payload URL` and `Secret` from Postman, then click **Add webhook** to confirm.
+Refer to the [GitHub documentation](https://developer.github.com/webhooks/creating/#setting-up-a-webhook) for more detail.
+Once your webhook is set up, go back to the Postman dashboard, click **Add API Version**, and select the following details:

 * the API Version you want to sync - e.g. `1.0`
 * the repository branch to use - e.g. `Master`
 * the repository directory where you want the schema file to be saved - e.g. `api`

   > Leaving this field blank will save the schema at the root of your repository.
 If the folder specified doesn't exist on the repository it will be created.

 * the name and extension of the schema file - e.g. `petstore.yaml`

   > If the file doesn't exist on the repository it will be created.

 To finish, click **Add API Version**

 [![schema sync app](https://user-images.githubusercontent.com/5029719/72460035-f530fc00-37c3-11ea-9069-0bce820f2336.gif)](https://user-images.githubusercontent.com/5029719/72460035-f530fc00-37c3-11ea-9069-0bce820f2336.gif)

 You can sync multiple API versions by clicking **Add API Version** again.
-To delete any existing API version, hover on the entry, click the grey **X** to the right, then click **Remove API Version**.
+To delete an existing API version, hover over the entry, click the grey **X** to the right, then click **Remove API Version**.

-> If you are linking an existing API schema on Postman to an existing schema file on GitHub, a pop-up message will show asking which schema you want to keep.
+> If you are linking an existing API schema on Postman to an existing schema file on GitHub, a pop-up message will appear asking which schema you want to keep.
 The other schema will be overwritten.

-Once the integration is done, return to the Postman app, navigate to your API and hit **Refresh** at the top-right.
+Once the integration is complete, return to the Postman app, navigate to your API and hit **Refresh** at the top-right.
 The **Connect Repository** should show the path and name of the schema file on your GitHub repository - e.g. `api/petstore.yaml`.

 [![schema sync succesful](https://user-images.githubusercontent.com/5029719/72462468-0a5c5980-37c9-11ea-9845-4a2153b99c45.png)](https://user-images.githubusercontent.com/5029719/72462468-0a5c5980-37c9-11ea-9845-4a2153b99c45.png)

-From now on, when you make changes to your API schema and save them, a new commit will be done on your repository to update the file.
+After your first schema sync, each change to the schema in Postman will appear in the repository as a new commit.
 Similarly, if you or someone else updates the file on the GitHub repository, the API schema on Postman will be updated.

-> If changes have been made on the repository at the same time you are editing the file on Postman, a **Conflict** state will show.
+> If changes take place on the repository while you are editing the file on Postman, a **Conflict** state will be displayed.
 Saving the changes on Postman will override the file on GitHub.

 [![commit example github](https://user-images.githubusercontent.com/5029719/72462775-cc136a00-37c9-11ea-837c-695c4f3ddc11.png)](https://user-images.githubusercontent.com/5029719/72462775-cc136a00-37c9-11ea-837c-695c4f3ddc11.png)